tc39/proposal-esm-phase-imports/README.md

 while resolving as module-relative via the normal module resolution rules with all resolution features supported.

-In addition, the improved static analysis makes it possible for tools to analyze the worker creation much more easily, to determine that a static `myModule` handle is being passed directly to `new Worker`.
+The improved static analysis makes it possible for tools to analyze the worker references more easily, to determine that a static `myModule` handle is being passed directly to `new Worker`.
 Bundling can be performed by replacing the `./my-module.js` phase import with a phase import to the fully optimized worker chunk to load.

-This new phase would then also lay the ground work for the future proposals for module harmony proposals in defining the new phases.
+Defining this phase would then also lay the ground work for the future module harmony proposals that require a source representation.

-Since phases also support a dynamic import form, we would also get the dynamic
+Since phases also support a dynamic import form, we also define the dynamic variant:
-variant:

 ```js
 const workerModule = await import.source('./worker.js');